shaharyar4t4/Foodizo-Crave.-Order.-Enjoy/README.md

-# Foodizo – Crave.
-Order.
-Enjoy.
+# Foodizo – Your Hunger, Delivered Fast!.

 Fast and reliable food delivery app!
 With **Foodizo**, your favorite meals are just a tap away.
 Connect with top restaurants, order spicy snacks, hearty meals, and sweet treats — delivered fresh and fast to your doorstep.